 Avast: meaning “stop” or “hold still.”
-The word was originally derived from the Dutch phrase “houd vast”, which literally means “hold fast”.
+The word was originally derived from the Dutch phrase “houd vast,” which literally means “hold fast.”
 The frequent usage of this phrase eventually got it slurred down to “hou’ vast” and later “avast.”
 This became a common term among sea-folk around the late 17th century.

 Duffle: the name of sailor’s personal effects along with the bag that carries them.
-The term comes from the Flemish town “Duffel”, which popularly produced the rough woolen cloth these bags were often made of.
+The term comes from the Flemish town “Duffel,” which popularly produced the rough woolen cloth these bags were often made of.

 Bilge rat: a rat that lives in the worst place on the ship, namely the bilge.
 The bilge is the lowest level of the ship and is loaded with ballast and often foul smelling water/muck.
 Thus, a bilge rate is a stinking, muck covered rat.

 “Your true colors”: ships would often carry flags from many nations so that they could deceive nearby vessels into thinking they were allies.
-The rules of engagement however required that all ships hoist their true nation’s colors before firing upon someone.
+The rules of engagement, however, required that all ships hoist their true nation’s colors before firing upon someone.
 Thus, it was common to hoist an enemy ship’s colors and hail them; once near, show your true colors and fire upon them.

 Keel hauling: a punishment aboard ships where the person being punished has weights attached to their legs and is then attached to a rope, which also runs under the ship.
 The person is then hoisted up and dropped in the water.
 The rope is then pulled to the other side of the ship so that the person goes under the ship, before ultimately being pulled out (assuming they remain attached to that rope and don’t ultimately sink due to the weights on their legs).
 They are then given the chance to catch their breath, before this is repeated.
-This isn’t supposed to be fatal, but accidents can happen, which made it all the more terrifying to the condemned.
+This isn’t supposed to be fatal, but accidents did happen, which made it all the more terrifying to the condemned.
 It was also common to fire a cannon while the person being punished was under water, to further scare them (sounds like loud thunder under the water).
-The Dutch were the first to use this as a common punishment, but it was later adopted with pirates and other navies of the world in the 15th and 16th century.
+The Dutch were the first to use this as a common punishment, but it was later adopted with pirates and other navies of the world in the 15th and 16th centuries.

 - September 19th is international “talk like a pirate” day.